rapidsai/cudf/cpp/docs/TRANSITIONGUIDE.md

 An immutable, non-owning view of device memory as a column.

-Trivially-copyable and should be passed by value.
+Inexpensive to copy and should be passed by value.

 ### `cudf::mutable_column_view`

 A *mutable*, non-owning view of device memory as a column.

-Trivially-copyable and should be passed by value.
+Inexpensive to copy and should be passed by value.

 ## `cudf::table`